NeroReflex/Gishiki/README.md

    -    HHVM or PHP >= 5.6
    -    OpenSSL extension (usually included in the standard PHP release)
    -    libxml2 extension (usually included in the standard PHP release)
-   -    PDO extension and the PDO driver for your database
+   -    PDO extension and the PDO driver for your database __AND/OR__ database native drivers
    -    cURL extension

 ## Installation
-You just checkout (or decompress a snapshot) from the github repository in your apache root directory and it just run out of the box.
+You just checkout (or decompress a snapshot) from the github repository in your apache/nginx root directory and it just runs out of the box.

-To have a step-by-step mini tutorial read the Documentation/docs/installation.md file on this repository or the documentation section of the documentation!
+To have a step-by-step mini tutorial read the Documentation/docs/installation.md file on this repository or the 'Installation' section of the documentation!

 ## License